convox/docs/docs/reference/rack-parameters.md

 ### EnableSharedEFSVolumeEncryption

-This will enable AWS KMS encryption on the shared EFS volume.
-Enabling this will remove existing data and recreate the EFS volume.
+This will enable AWS KMS encryption on the default shared EFS volume used for application [volumes](/application/volumes).

 | Default value  | `false`       |
 | Allowed values  | `true`, `false` |